tytydraco/yessleep/out/My_husband_hasnt_been_the_same_since_the_car_accident.md

 Knocking interrupted me.

-“– Sorry, the takeaway’s finally here… That was aridiculously-longwait.I thought you’d be here by now, but don’t worry.I’llheatupthe foodwhen you get home.
+“– Sorry, the takeaway’s finally here… That was a ridiculously-long wait.
+I thought you’d be here by now, but don’t worry.
+I’ll heat up the food when you get home.
 I just… hope you’ve not been held up at work.
-Love you,” Isighed, hanging up.
+Love you,” I sighed, hanging up.

 I answered the door to Mike.
 The usual acne-ridden teenager who did the deliveries for the Thai place.
 He was the kid of a neighbour at the end of the road.
 We’d known him for years.
 And I could see that something was different about him.
 It was a primal sensation.
 A feeling beyond fear.
 It was a *warning* from my brain.
 A warning that my eyes were unable to comprehend what they were seeing.
 My body was unable to comprehend what it was feeling.